-A collaboration between Dr. K. McKaye, the University of Maryland and Malawi, led to a modest environmental education grant from World Wildlife Fund, USA - to use art as a tool in a course to heighten awareness among school children living close to Lake Malawi National Park.
-They learned that, through drawing on their own hand-made paper – about the connection between bilharzia (disease) and over-fishing.
+A collaboration between Dr. Kenneth McKaye and Alison Wiklund with the University of Maryland and the University of Malawi – led to a modest grant in l998 from World Wildlife Fund, USA entitled Using the Environment as an integrative context for learning: drawing, creative recycling, hand-made paper for youngsters in Chembe, Malawi.
+Alison’s course was the first time that these local young primary school students had been exposed to art – as a tool – to heighten their awareness of the rich bio-diversity of Lake Malawi National Park – a UNESCO World Heritage Site.
+These youngsters learnt that, through drawing on their own hand-made paper – about the connection between bilharzia (disease) and over-fishing.
 WWF Finland also became interested in conserving the unique fish species of Lake Malawi National Park (LMNP) and initiated a number of projects related to environmental education – to conserve the natural resources of Lake Malawi National Park.

 Since that date (1998) art, as a tool, in environmental education – has become an integral part of Alison’s involvement with conservation in Malawi.
 This began with WWFUSA and continued with WWF Finland – with a focus on benefitting communities living close to Lake Malawi National Park – UNESCO World Heritage Site.
 In 2004 – the torch was passed to the Malawian NGO HEEED ( World Wide Fund for Nature Finland created the Malawian NGO HEEED (created by WWF Finland) – which continues to promote the goals enshrined in their constitution: Health, Education, Environment & Economic Development – working with communities within the area of Nankumba Peninsula, including Lake Malawi National Park.